IanWitham/javascript-tutorial-en/1-js/02-first-steps/15-function-expressions-arrows/article.md

 Function Declaration `sayHi` is created when JavaScript is preparing to start the script and is visible everywhere in it.

-...And if there were Function Expression, then it wouldn't work:
+...But if it were a Function Expression, it wouldn't work:

 ```js run refresh untrusted
 *!*